heuer-ja/spring-boot-demo/Tools.md

 Additionally, it should be extensible, interoperable across various service providers and applications, and user-friendly.

 ### About OAuth2
-**Defintion:** OAuth2 is an open standard and ***framework for secure authorization***.
+**Definition:** OAuth2 is an open standard and ***framework for secure authorization***.
 It provides a method for users to *grant third-party applications limited access* to their resources without sharing their login credentials.
 OAuth2 focuses on ***granting access, not verifying identity***.
 It defines a set of protocols and mechanisms for this purpose.

 **OAuth1.0 vs OAuth2:** OAuth (OAuth 1.0) and OAuth2 are often compared, but they serve different purposes and have distinct characteristics: